dwyl/quotes/README.md

 ### _Improve_ Existing Quotes with Sources & Tags

-Open the `quotes.json` file and scroll through the quotes.
+Open the `quotes.json` file and scroll through the quotes. <br />
-If you find a quote that you like, you can _enhance_ it with a source and tags.
+If you find a quote that you like
+(_that doesn't already have "source" or "tags") you can _enhance_ it with a source and tags.

-To add a source, simply copy-paste the quote into your favourite search engine.
-Find a reputable quotes site and link to it.

 For example, consider the following quote
 (_before the addition of a source or tags_):